 Here are the things buyers should take into account when looking at Westbrook:

-• The 109% detached SP/LP is based on limited volume, with only 18 detached sales in Q4 2025.
+- These segment ratios are based on limited volume: 18 detached sales in Q4 2025, just 12 in Q1 2026.
 With such a small sample, a few bidding wars on well-priced listings can significantly affect the quarterly ratio.
 While the figure accurately reflects market activity, individual street and property comparisons are more relevant than the neighbourhood average.
 Homes on quiet cul-de-sacs with ravine views differ from those on nearby through streets.
 It is important to work with someone familiar with the specific streets.

 Similar Neighbourhoods to Consider